geomesa/geomesa.github.io/_posts/2014-05-30-geomesa-transformations.md

 * ```<zoos>``` - comma-separated list of your Zookeeper nodes, e.g. zoo1:2181,zoo2:2181,zoo3:2181
 * ```<user>``` - the name of an Accumulo user that will execute the scans, e.g. root
 * ```<pwd>``` - the password for the previously-mentioned Accumulo user
-* ```<table>``` - the name of the Accumulo table that has the GeoMesa GDELT dataset, e.g. gdelt
+* ```<table>``` - the name of the Accumulo table that has the GeoMesa GDELT dataset, e.g. "gdelt" if you followed the GDELT tutorial
-* ```<feature>``` - the feature name used to ingest the GeoMesa GDELT dataset, e.g. gdelt
+* ```<feature>``` - the feature name used to ingest the GeoMesa GDELT dataset, e.g. "event" if you followed the GDELT tutorial

 You should see several queries run and the results printed out to your console.

-### Insight Into How the Tutorial Works
+### INSIGHT INTO HOW THE TUTORIAL WORKS

-The code for querying and projections is available in the following class:
+The code for querying and projections is available in the class ```geomesa.tutorial.QueryTutorial```.

-* ```geomesa.tutorial.QueryTutorial```

 The source code is meant to be accessible, but here is a high-level breakdown of the relevant methods:

-* basicQuery - executes a base filter without any further options.
+* ``basicQuery`` - executes a base filter without any further options.
 All attributes are returned in the data set.
-* basicProjectionQuery - executes a base filter but specifies a subset of attributes to return.
+* ``basicProjectionQuery`` - executes a base filter but specifies a subset of attributes to return.
-* basicTransformationQuery - executes a base filter and transforms one of the attributes that is returned.
+* ``basicTransformationQuery`` - executes a base filter and transforms one of the attributes that is returned.
-* renamedTransformationQuery - executes a base filter and transforms one of the attributes, returning it in a separate derived attribute.
+* ``renamedTransformationQuery`` - executes a base filter and transforms one of the attributes, returning it in a separate derived attribute.
-* mutliFieldTransformationQuery - executes a base filter and transforms two attributes into a single derived attributes.
+* ``mutliFieldTransformationQuery`` - executes a base filter and transforms two attributes into a single derived attributes.
-* geometricTransformationQuery - executes a base filter and transforms the geometry returned from a point into a polygon by buffering it.
+* ``geometricTransformationQuery`` - executes a base filter and transforms the geometry returned from a point into a polygon by buffering it.

-Additional transformation functions are listed [here](http://docs.geotools.org/latest/userguide/library/main/filter.html) (scroll to 'Function List').
-*Please note that currently not all functions are supported by GeoMesa.*
+Additional transformation functions are listed [here](http://docs.geotools.org/latest/userguide/library/main/filter.html). *Please note that currently not all functions are supported by GeoMesa.*

 Additionally, there are two helper classes included in the tutorial:

 * ```geomesa.tutorial.GdeltFeature``` - Contains the properties (attributes) available in the GDELT data set.
-* ```geomesa.tutorial.SetupUtil``` - Handles reading command-line arguments
+* ```geomesa.tutorial.SetupUtil``` - Handles reading command-line arguments.

-### Sample Code and Output
+### SAMPLE CODE AND OUTPUT

 The following code snippets show the basic aspects of creating queries for GeoMesa.